Resolvent-Based Optimisation for Approximating the Statistics of a Chaotic Lorenz System: Introduction

-The main contribution of this paper is to lay out the mathematical details of the framework used to generate time-periodic quasi-trajectories with the resolvent-based modelling, showing how variational optimisation methods for the search of ECSs and resolvent analysis can be combined.
-These details are introduced in \sref{sec:methodology}.
-In \sref{sec:lorenz} the methodology is applied to the Lorenz 1963 system \cite{lorenz1963}.
-Despite being a low-dimensional problem, this system is chosen here as it is a computationally accessible test-bed to make a first assessment of the numerical properties of the proposed framework.
-Even though it is an extensively studied problem, we demonstrate that the Lorenz equations permit an elegant, and to the best of the authors' knowledge not previously reported, dimensionality reduction when resolvent analysis is utilised, from three dimensions to two. \sref{sec:lorenz-resolvent} shows how this dimensionality reduction can be achieved, and \sref{sec:lorenz-results} provides the results obtained from applying this framework, focusing on how statistics of observables obtained from quasi-trajectories compare to those obtained from long chaotic simulations.
-To conclude, the findings of the paper are summarised and the future work is discussed in \sref{sec:conclusions}.
+The main contribution of this paper is to lay out the mathematical details of the framework used to generate time-periodic quasi-trajectories with the resolvent-based modelling, showing how variational optimisation methods and resolvent analysis can be combined.
+For the sake of providing a proof of concept on a prototypical chaotic system, the methodology is applied to the Lorenz 1963 system \cite{lorenz1963}.
+Despite being a low-dimensional problem, this system is chosen as it is a computationally accessible test-bed to make a first assessment of the numerical properties of the proposed framework.
+The application to fluid flows, and a detailed analysis of the role of the modal selection and truncation on the characteristics of the quasi-trajectories obtained is left to future work.
+The framework is introduced in \sref{sec:methodology}.
+In \sref{sec:lorenz} the methodology is applied to the Lorenz 1963 system \cite{lorenz1963}, with results reported in \sref{sec:lorenz-results} focusing on how statistics of observables obtained from quasi-trajectories compare to those obtained from long chaotic simulations.
+To conclude, the findings of the paper are summarised, and the future work is discussed in \sref{sec:conclusions}.